Omni Amelia Island Resort & Spa

 Afternoon

 After lunch, get ready to spend the afternoon on the beach.
 Go for a walk along the 3.5 miles of private, uncrowded Amelia Island beach or rent a cabana and enjoy the sand and surf.
-Complimentary beach games are available as are rentals of body boards and stand-up paddleboards.
-You can also choose to take a surfing lesson.

 If you would rather explore the nearby state parks, head south to Big Talbot Island and Little Talbot Island both of which offer endless nature experiences.
 On the bigger island, hike the coastal Blackrock Trail, the marshy Big Pine Trail and the Old Kings Highway and Jones Cut, located in the maritime forest.
 The smaller island is great for wildlife viewing, beachcombing and surfing.